repowerednl/marloes/docs/adr/0013-baseline-algorithm-priorities.md

 ## Context

 We need a baseline algorithm to compare the trained algorithms with.
-The easiest problem (distributing energy flows without markets) can be done through rule-based priorities.
+The easiest problem (distributing energy flows without markets) can be done through rule-based PrioFlow.
 This is exactly what Simon does, the only issue is that batteries need setpoints to 'act' in Simon.
-For the Priorities algorithm we need a rule-based system to manually set a setpoint for the battery in Simon.
+For the PrioFlow algorithm we need a rule-based system to manually set a setpoint for the battery in Simon.

 ## Decision